Non-Sport Update's Card Talk NSU Home | NSU Store | In The Current Issue... | Contact Us |

 posted Hide Post

-There's an easy-to-find 9-card Desert Storm promo pack (Pro Set, 1991) and there's a less-common 10-card version too, the difference being a specially-printer header card shown here.
+There's an easy-to-find 9-card Desert Storm promo pack (Pro Set, 1991) and there's a less-common 10-card version too, the difference being a specially-printed header card shown here.
 The 10-card pack was given out only at the Spirit of America Rally (honoring America's troops during Desert Storm) in Texas Stadium on March 3, 1991.

 For years, the 10-card pack wasn't always easy to find.
 Collectors paid as much as $15-20 to get one 15-20 years ago but I've seen them sell for just a buck or two this year.
 It could be a case of every longtime collector who wanted one already having it and it's just not in-demand with newer collectors who might not be aware of its relative rarity.